yanzewu/line/doc/doc.md

 Commands that behave differently in display:

 - save: `save [filename] remote` will save file (as a link) on remote backend;
 - display: Display the image on remote backend.
-This also works for --display-when-quit.
+In interactive mode, if option auto-trigger-remote is disabled, the figure will only be updated by display command.

+In remote mode, the option display-when-quit will save figure to the remote side.

 The remote server is not intended to be used for multiple users or in an insecure environment.
 The server will shutdown only when a client connects and all clients have retrived the latest data.
 You can also shutdown the server manually by Ctrl+C.